-When we transition their portfolio, we’ll carry over any deposit settings that they had on their Smart Saver.
-For example, if you had set up auto-deposits for them, we’ll carry those over to their new savings vehicle.
-The only exception to this is if you had SmartDeposit set up.
-SmartDeposit will not be compatible with Betterment Everyday Savings—but you will still be able to make one-time deposits, set up auto-deposits, or with their Betterment Everyday Savings specifically, you can set up Two-Way Sweep.
+When we transition the portfolio, we’ll carry over any deposit settings that your clients had on their Smart Saver.
+For example, if the client had auto-deposits set up, we’ll carry those over to their new savings vehicle.
+The only exception to this is if the client had SmartDeposit.
+SmartDeposit will not be compatible with Betterment Everyday Savings—but they will still be able to make one-time deposits, set up auto-deposits, or with Betterment Everyday Savings specifically, your can set up Two-Way Sweep.

-After we transition a client’s Smart Saver to Betterment Everyday™ Savings, we’ll automatically reserve them a spot on our waitlist for Betterment Everyday™ Checking, so that they will automatically receive the highest APY we are offering, which is 2.39%* APY on Savings until the end of 2019—which is only available for those on the waitlist.
-Note that being on the waitlist comes with no obligation to sign up for Checking once it’s available.
+After we transition their Smart Saver to Betterment Everyday Savings, we’ll automatically add them to our Betterment Everyday™ Checking‡ waitlist, so that they will automatically receive the highest APY we are offering, which is 2.16%* APY on Savings—and only available for those on the waitlist.
+Note that being on the waitlist comes with no obligations to sign up for Checking once it’s available.
 We’ll simply keep you updated and let you know when you can sign up, if you choose to do so.

-If you want to transition a client faster and skip the 30-day waiting period:
+If you want to transition faster:

 - Click through each screen in the flow.

-Don’t want to transition your clients?
+Don’t want to transition?

 Our recommendation is to transition, due to the added benefits of Betterment Everyday Savings: a high rate, FDIC insurance, and faster transaction times.

 Our 100% bond allocation contains 80% SHV and 20% NEAR, which is the same makeup of Smart Saver.
-You must then initiate a goal to goal transfer from their Smart Saver into their new General Investing goal within 30 days of when you and your client received your transition notice via email.